shirofuji/pdf-quiz-generator-assessment/README.md

     OPENAI_API_KEY=your_api_key
     ```

-    You can change the model in order to fit the budget.
+    You can change the model in order to fit your budget.

-4. Run the project or build and then run
+5. Run the project or build and then run

     To run in development mode:
     ```bash